 The optional RHQ activities are: (a) Sales and Marketing Support, (b) Human Resources, and Personnel Management, (c) Training Services, (d) Financial Management, Foreign Exchange, and Treasury Centre Services, (e) Compliance and Internal Control, (f) Accounting, (g) Legal, (h) Auditing, (i) Research and Analysis, (j) Advisory Services, (k) Operations Control, (l) Logistics and Supply chain management, (m) International Trading, (n) Technical Support or Engineering Assistance, (o) Network Operations for IT System, (p) Research and Development, (q) Intellectual Property Rights Management, (r) Production Management, and (s) Sourcing of Raw Materials and Parts.

-No. The minimum activities that the RHQ must provide are the mandatory RHQ activities – provision of strategic direction and management functions –, in addition to three optional RHQ activities.
-For the optional RHQ activities, the applicant can select any of the activities mentioned under Q3 above.
+No, The minimum activities that the RHQ must provide are the Required RHQ activities – provision of strategic direction and management functions, in addition to a minimum of three optional RHQ activities.

-Yes.
-RHQ mandatory activities must commence within six months after the grant of the RHQ License by MISA, and the three RHQ optional activities must commence before the end the first year of receiving the RHQ License.
+Yes, RHQ required activities must commence within six months after the grant of the RHQ License by MISA, and the three RHQ optional activities must commence before the end the first year of receiving the RHQ License.

-No. The RHQ License is granted to only perform RHQ activities specified in the Service Manual (mandatory and optional RHQ activities).
-If the Multinational Group, that holds the RHQ License, wishes to conduct commercial operations and/or other activities than the RHQ activities, the Multinational Group should obtain the required license for such commercial operations and/or activities to be conducted under a different entity than the RHQ.
+No, The RHQ License is granted to only perform RHQ activities (required and optional RHQ activities).
+If the multinational company, that holds the RHQ License, wishes to conduct commercial operations and/or other activities than the RHQ activities, the multinational company should obtain the required license for such commercial operations and/or activities to be conducted under a different entity than the RHQ.